 What is Continuous Performance Management?

-Imagine a world where you got to play your favorite board game, online game (Wordle addicts unite!), or sport five days a week, every week for a year.
-But here’s the catch: you wouldn’t know your score until you’d played for an entire year—and it was dumped in your lap in one quick and uncomfortable check-in.
+Imagine a world where you got to play your favorite board game, online game, or sport five days a week, every week for a year—but you wouldn’t know your score until the very end, when it was all dumped in your lap in one uncomfortable check-in.

-That would make it pretty hard to know how you’re doing, how to adjust your strategy accordingly, and to make improvements in real time.
+That would make it hard to know how you’re doing, when to adjust, or how to improve in real time.

 What is continuous performance management?

-Instead of waiting until that high-stakes, high-stress annual performance review, companies that use continuous performance management incorporate those conversations into regular check-ins and conversations throughout the year.
+Instead of waiting for a high-stakes, high-stress annual review, companies that embrace continuous performance management weave performance conversations into regular check-ins and discussions throughout the year.

 Benefits of continuous performance management